Iron Deficiency Anemia (IDA)

 2. Inadequate iron intake or absorption: This is more common in infants, children, and pregnant women:

 • Diet low in iron-rich foods: Meat, poultry, fish, beans, and leafy green vegetables are excellent sources of iron.
-Limited access to these foods can contribute to IDA.
+Limited access to these foods can contribute to iron deficiency anemia (IDA).

 • Malabsorption: Certain medical conditions, such as celiac disease or Crohn’s disease, can interfere with iron absorption from the gut.